dcdpr/did-btcr2/chapters/CRUD-Operations.md

   verificationMethod must have an id value of "#initialKey" be of the type Multikey with the publicKeyMultibase value a multikey encoding of the secp256k1 public key bytes.
-* An array containing the verificationMethod id ‘#initialKey’ for each of the verification relationships. assertionMethod, authentication, capabilityInvocation, capabilityDelegation
+* An array containing the verificationMethod id "#initialKey" for each of the verification relationships. assertionMethod, authentication, capabilityInvocation, capabilityDelegation
 * A service array containing three BTCR2 Beacon services.
 The serviceEndpoint